Ecological Corridors Project

 Want to get involved?

-If you are interested in getting involved in this project, please contact our Project Coordinator savanah@fabn.ca for more information about the project and how you can contribute.
+If you are interested in learning more about this project, please contact our Project Coordinator savanah@fabn.ca for more information about the project and how you can contribute.

 Images from across the Frontenac Arch Biosphere and greater Algonquin to Adirondak Region.

-The Frontenac Arch Biosphere Network acknowledges that the Ecological Corridors Project is supported and made publicly available through generous funding by the Government of Canada / Parks Canada.
+The Frontenac Arch Biosphere Network acknowledges that the Ecological Corridors Project was supported and made publicly available through generous funding by the Government of Canada / Parks Canada.

 Le Réseau de biosphère de l’Arche de Frontenac reconnaît que le projet de corridors écologiques est soutenu et rendu public grâce au généreux financement du gouvernement du Canada et de Parcs Canada.